 Kampo Herbal Medicine

-Cupping is a technique in which a glass or plastic cup is applied to the skin and held in place by suction.
-The cup pulls the superficial connective tissue into the cup.
-This then brings fresh blood, along with all of its healing properties to the area to improve circulation, remove stagnation, thus inititating the steps of healing.
-In Chinese Medicine, we look at certain types of muscle pain as "stagnation", cupping does wonders in removing this stagnation and decreasing pain.
-Cupping is also used to to help with colds and allergies as well.
+Cupping is a relaxing technique to treat pain, allergies, and colds.
+During the treatment a glass or plastic cup is applied to the skin and held in place by suction.
+The pressure this creates pulls superficial connective tissue into the cup.
+This brings fresh blood and lymph, along with all of its healing properties.
+This improves circulation and initiates the first steps of healing.
+In Chinese Medicine, we look at certain types of muscle pain as "stagnation", cupping does wonders in removing stagnation and decreasing pain.
+Some light marking may occur from your treatment, this is entirely normal and a healthy response.

-Moxibustion is a technique used in Acupuncture treatments.
-Moxa(mugwort herb) is placed on certain areas of the body, on top of a protective ointment, and burned.
-The burning of the herb on certain points can strengthen the function of the point, warm it, and increase circulation.
+Moxibustion, sometimes called Moxa(mugwort herb) is placed on certain areas of the body on top of a protective ointment, and burned.
+The burning of the herb on certain points can warm it, increase circulation, and assist in the healing process.
 In certain cases, the moxa is put on top of needle and heated, so the heat penetrates through the needle and deeper into the body.

 Tui na is a form of Chinese Medical massage.
-Tui na seeks to improve the flow of qi throughout the body.
+Tui na seeks to improve the flow of qi throughout the body via lifting and grasping areas of the tissue to increase circulation, and address tension and pain.
 Tui na is works really well for problems involving muscles, joints, and structural misalignment.

 Electro-acupuncture (EA), or electrical stimulation (e-stim) is the application of a small electrical current to the acupuncture needles.
 E-stim is a way to provide reliable, consistent stimulation to acupuncture points without prolonged manipulation of the needles by hand.